-In his article “Working the Audience” Oliver Double says that a successful performance involves “an exchange of energy between performer and audience”, and that low ceilings are crucial, because they allow laughter to bounce back and reverberate through the room, boosting the energy.
+In his book “On Being a Comedian” Oliver Double says that a successful performance involves “an exchange of energy between performer and audience”, and that low ceilings are crucial, because they allow laughter to bounce back and reverberate through the room, boosting the energy.
 He gives the example of performing at a Civic Theatre which was “a great barn of a room, both broad and long” where he found that “even with a big audience, the laughter got swallowed up by the high ceiling, allowing the energy to evaporate.”

 American artist Edward Tufte also comments on the phenomenon: “It is harder to be funny in a room with a very high ceiling – because the all-important start-up laughter from a small part of the audience has little contagion effect with the rest of the audience.
 The start-up laughter at a remark takes several seconds to go up to the high ceiling and come back down, too faint and too late to reach the yet-to-be amused members of the audience.”

 I know what they mean!
 Of course – there’s nothing you can do about it – just be aware and adapt!
 Whenever I speak at an event in a room with a cavernous, high ceiling – I know the audience dynamic is going to be different to those in a smaller room.
 I generally compensate by being more demonstrative, more aware of positive body language – and the need to speak slowly and clearly so those at the back can hear!

 Venues I have spoken at where this has been the case have been the wonderful Refectory at King’s College, Cambridge; the Long Library at Blenheim Palace (the name is a clue!); The Great Hall at Stirling Castle and The Natural History Museum (overlooked by a life-sized T-Rex!).